NuChwezi/font-crypto/README.md

 # CRYPTO #

-Crypto is just more or less what its name says - it's a tool for doing stuff concerning communicating ot storing info in "occult" ways, as a means to impress or add some security to otherwise mundane or arcane messages (it all depends).
+Crypto is more or less what its name says - a tool for doing stuff concerning communicating or storing info in "occult" ways, as a means to impress or add some security to otherwise mundane or arcane messages (it all depends).

 How does it work?
 ----------------------